 We understand that at times, a pupils' behaviour may fall below the expectations set out in our policy.
 At Green Lane, we view behaviour as a form of communication and as such, endeavour to understand the experiences and feelings that may be driving the behaviour.
 This is particularly important when considering the very specific needs of our pupils.
+Staff should use their professional judgement to understand whether the behaviour displayed is due to misbehaviour or dysregulation.
+Where staff are unsure, they should seek guidance from SLT.
 The Equality Act (2010) gives us a legal duty to support pupils with SEN. As all of our pupils are in receipt of an EHCP, we need to tailor our responses appropriately.
 Some appropriate responses are listed below:

 - Verbal advice and support;

 - Reminders of firm and clear boundaries;

+- Sensory support;

+- Communication support;

 - Use of humour to divert and distract from the behaviour, utilising the strength of personal relationships;

 - Planned ignoring;

 - Withdrawal from a situation either offered or directed;

 - Time out;

 - Other distraction and diversion methods.